exercism/c/concepts/storage-class-specifiers/about.md

 Storage-class specifiers relate to how variables are stored in memory.
 They are closely related to the storage duration (also referred to as the lifetime) of a value.

-## auto (the default storage class for function or block scope variables)
+## auto: the default storage class for function or block scope variables

 Since variables defined within a block or function are `auto` by default, it is not common to explicitly use the term.
 Another reason that `auto` is often avoided is because it has a different meaning in C++.